pfheatwole/thesis/source/foil_geometry.rst

   contribute less to the loading, making the loading is less sensitive to wingtip stalls, leading to "gentler" stall characteristics)

-.. [[Keeping scale as an independent parameter instead of hard-baking it into the airfoil and its coefficients means a foil designer can use general coefficient data an adjust the results on demand.]]
+..
+Bonus: keeping scale as an independent parameter instead of hard-baking it into the airfoil and its coefficients means a foil designer can use general coefficient data an adjust the results on demand.

 Position
 --------

+The relative position of the sections is fundamental to controlling important foil characteristics such as *span*, *sweep*, and *arc* :cite:`gudmundsson2014GeneralAviationAircraft`.
+Span (the width of the wing, roughly speaking) together with the chord distribution determines the *aspect ratio* of a foil, which impacts characteristics such as aerodynamic efficiency and maneuverability.
+Sweep (the fore-aft relative positioning of the sections) is important for controlling spanwise airflow.
+Arc (the vertical relative positioning of the sections, roughly speaking) is primarily used to increase the roll stability of conventional wings, although for parafoils the *arc anhedral* is essential to designing the spanwise loading across the suspension lines.

-To layout a 3D foil, each section must be positioned by specifying a vector in foil coordinates of some *reference point* in the section's local coordinate system.
+To define their layout, each section must be positioned by specifying a vector in foil coordinates of some *reference point* in the section's local coordinate system.
 For example, the most common choice of reference point is the leading edge of the section profile; by convention the section leading edge will coincide with the origin of the airfoil coordinate system, which means no additional translations are required to position the profile.
-Section positions are fundamental to controlling important foil characteristics such as *span*, *sweep*, and *arc* :cite:`gudmundsson2014GeneralAviationAircraft`.
+This conventional choice is demonstrated by the :ref:`foil_geometry:Basic model`, then relaxed by the :ref:`foil_geometry:Expanded model`.

 ..
-Misc:

-   * Span (span together with the chord distribution determine the aspect ratio, and thus directly impact aerodynamic efficiency)

-   * Sweep (important for controlling the spanwise flow, especially in supersonic regimes?)

-   * Arc (affects aerodynamic and structural stability)

-     Rigid foils such as traditional wings are often designed to produce in-flight *dihedral* to increase aerodynamic roll stability.

-     For parafoils, creating an arc *anhedral* is essential to developing the spanwise load on the suspension lines.
+FIXME: this paragraph feels awkward.
+What's its point?

 Orientation